metabase/metabase/docs/users-guide/models.md

 #### 1. Create a schema in your database to store cached models

-To store cached results, Metabase creates a new schema in your data warehouse, and creates new tables in that schema to store the results of the queries that power the models.
+To store cached results, Metabase creates a new schema in your data warehouse, and creates new tables in that schema to store the results of the queries that power your models.

 To create the schema in your database, click on the **gear** icon in the upper right and select **Admin settings** > **Databases**, then select the relevant database connection.
 On the right, click on **Turn model caching on**.